It’s the question on the minds of all new mamas: when do babies start sleeping through the night? Here’s what to expect ‒ and what you can do to help.

 Should a 3-month-old sleep through the night?

-Just as with 2-month-olds, sleeping times for 3-month-old babies are largely defined by feeding.
+Just as with 2-month-olds, sleeping times for 3-month-old babies are largely defined by feeding and temperament.

 So if you’re wondering how long should a 3-month-old sleep without eating, there’s no one-size-fits-all answer.